 Creamy, light and fluffy with just the right amount of butter, cream cheese, white chocolate and sugar to create a buttercream that pipes beautifully.
 The texture is like mousse and it tastes just like White Chocolate Cheesecake!

-- 1 (8-ounce/226 grams) package cream cheese, such as Philadelphia®, at room temperature
+- 1 (8 oz or 226 g) package cream cheese, at room temperature

 - 1 teaspoon (5 ml) freshly squeezed lemon juice